dmarrazzo/rh-bpm-notes/git_workflow.md

-# Tentative Git workflow for RH BPMS
+# Advanced Git workflow for Red Hat JBoss BPM Suite

 ## Introduction

 The following document aims to provide an isolated development environment for each BPM developer.

-Each developer has:
+There are two options:

- - its own Business Central instance
+1. each developers has his own instance of Business Central in his/her own workstation;
- - a local git repository that should synchronized with the local BC
+2. the Business Central is shared on a development server, but each developer has to work on his/her own branch.
+In this case, developers have to pay attention to stay on their own branch, when they perform any change.

+The Business Central (BC) repository has the role of a sandbox, where many commits are meaningless.
+It's worth mentioning that the BC performs a git commit every time a developer saves an artefact.

-The team shares the consolidated work in a shared git repository, let's call it "team".
+The team shares the consolidated work in a shared git repository, let's call it "team" (_blessed repository_ Ref.
+[Distributed Git - Distributed Workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows)).

-In this simple model each developer can push changes in the team repository.
+In this simple model each developer has his/her private git repository, where he/she pull from BC repository and push the team repository.
+It's highly recommended that the developer squash the BC commits, in order to pour in the team repository only consistent commits.

 ![repositories schema](./imgs/git_workflow_01.png)

 ** WARNING ** Except for really simple cases, the graphical assets cannot be merged (BPMN diagram, forms, etc).
-So it's VITAL to ensure that developers adhere to a strict discipline avoiding to modify the same artifact in parallel.
+So it's crucial that developers adhere to a strict discipline to avoid that the same artefact is modified in parallel (Only one developer is responsible for a BPMN diagram).

 ## SSH set up